co0lc0der/yii2-adminlte3-widgets/README.md

 * [ProfileCardWidget](#profilecardwidget)
 * [ContactCardWidget](#contactcardwidget)

-More widgets, helpers and Gii will be added in the future.
+**Based on [AdminLTE 3.1.0](https://github.com/ColorlibHQ/AdminLTE/releases/tag/v3.1.0)** More widgets, helpers and Gii will be added in the future.

 ## Installation